Haxintosh/Haxintosh/README.md

 Currently learning `python`

-I have multiple projects planne dbut they always need some budget ;/, it would meant the world to me if you can donate a little sum.
+I have multiple projects planned ahead but they always need some budget ;/, it would meant the world to me if you can donate a little sum.
 (DON'T DONATE if you can't :D)